 Recognising the ever-increasing number of visitors arriving in campervans, We have launched a new initiative for the 2020 season.
-Campervans which arrive before museum closing times (open 7 days/week from March to October) can book in for their visit the following day and will then be allowed to camp inside the secure museum grounds overnight free of charge.
+Campervans which arrive before museum closing times (Thursday-Saturday September to October) can book in for their visit the following day and will then be allowed to camp inside the secure museum grounds overnight free of charge.
 The museum currently has no camping facilities so you will have to be fully self-contained, but it will be quiet, secure and close to local shops and eateries if required.
 The site will not be available for booking on event weekends.
 Please check out the events page for these dates.

 The museum is one of the top visitor attractions in the North East of Scotland and is a popular stop-off point for visitors to Royal Deeside, the Castle Trail, the Whisky Trail and the new NE 250 driving route.
 For a flavour of all the wonderful things to do and see in the North East of Scotland visit www.visitabdn.com